apache/mxnet/ci/README.md

 Due to current limitations of the CMake build system creating artifacts in the source 3rdparty folder of the parent mxnet sources concurrent builds of different platforms is NOT SUPPORTED.

+## ccache
+For all builds a directory from the host system is mapped where ccache will store cached compiled object files (defaults to /tmp/ci_ccache).
+This will speed up rebuilds significantly.
+You can set this directory explicitly by setting CCACHE_DIR environment variable.
+All ccache instances are currently set to be 10 Gigabytes max in size.